Submitting an app to the Microsoft Store

 <Dependencies> <TargetDeviceFamily Name="Windows.Holographic" MinVersion="10.0.10240.0" MaxVersionTested="10.0.10586.0" /> </Dependencies>

-If your app requires functionality of HoloLens 2 specifically, like eye-tracking or hand-tracking, then you can ensure that it is targeted to Windows versions 18362 or greater by specifying a target device family of "Windows.Holographic" and MinVersion 10.0.18362.0.
+- If your app requires HoloLens 2 functionality, like eye or hand-tracking, you can make sure it's targeted to Windows versions 18362 or greater by setting the target device family to Windows.Holographic with a MinVersion of 10.0.18362.0:

 <Dependencies> <TargetDeviceFamily Name="Windows.Holographic" MinVersion="10.0.18362.0" MaxVersionTested="10.0.18362.0" /> </Dependencies>

-If your app is created for Windows Mixed Reality immersive headsets, then you can ensure that it is only installed on Windows 10 PCs with the Windows 10 Fall Creators Update (necessary for Windows Mixed Reality) by specifying a target device family of "Windows.Desktop" and MinVersion of "10.0.16299.0".
+- If your app is created for Windows Mixed Reality immersive headsets, you can make sure it's only installed on Windows 10 PCs with the Windows 10 Fall Creators Update (necessary for Windows Mixed Reality) by setting the target device family to Windows.Desktop with a MinVersion of 10.0.16299.0:

 <Dependencies> <TargetDeviceFamily Name="Windows.Desktop" MinVersion="10.0.16299.0" MaxVersionTested="10.0.16299.0" /> </Dependencies>

-Finally, if your app is intended to run on both HoloLens and Windows Mixed Reality immersive headsets, you can ensure the app is only made available to those two device families and simultaneously ensure each targets the correct minimum Windows version by including a line for each target device family with its respective MinVersion.
+- Finally, if your app is intended to run on both HoloLens and Windows Mixed Reality immersive headsets, you can make sure the app is only available to those two device families and simultaneously ensure that each target has the correct minimum Windows version by including a line for each target device family with its respective MinVersion:

 <Dependencies> <TargetDeviceFamily Name="Windows.Desktop" MinVersion="10.0.16299.0" MaxVersionTested="10.0.16299.0" /> <TargetDeviceFamily Name="Windows.Holographic" MinVersion="10.0.10240.0" MaxVersionTested="10.0.10586.0" /> </Dependencies>